isomerpages/mom-sec/_faq/useful-information-for-employers.md

   Employers are given 14 days to make payment of CPF contributions after the end of the month for which CPF contributions are due, to qualify for SEC.
 If the last day of the grace period falls on a Saturday, Sunday or public holiday, CPF contributions must be paid by the next working day.
 </details><br>
 <details>
   <summary><b>7.
-How will the SEC payment be made?</b></summary>
+How was the SEC payment be made?</b></summary>

-  Employers will receive their SEC in the bank accounts that are registered with CPF Board for the GIRO payment of CPF contribution.
-Employers without a GIRO arrangement with CPF Board may submit the <a href="https://go.gov.sg/secgp">Instruction for GIRO Payment of Special Employment Credit</a> online in order to start receiving SEC automatically in the entity’s bank account.
-Employers without GIRO arrangements will receive their SEC by cheque.<br><br>
+  SEC was paid to the bank account that was registered with CPF Board for the GIRO payment of CPF contribution.
+Employers without GIRO arrangements would have received their SEC by cheque.<br><br>

 Note: The online form must be submitted by the owner of the entity (i.e. sole-proprietor or one of the partners/directors).
 Forms submitted by other parties would be rejected.
 </details><br>